Aliases for SUV39H2 Gene

 GeneCards Summary for SUV39H2 Gene

-SUV39H2 (Suppressor Of Variegation 3-9 Homolog 2 (Drosophila)) is a Protein Coding gene.
-Among its related pathways are Lysine degradation.
-GO annotations related to this gene include chromatin binding and histone methyltransferase activity (H3-K9 specific).
-An important paralog of this gene is EHMT1.
+SUV39H2 (Suppressor Of Variegation 3-9 Homolog 2) is a Protein Coding gene.
+Diseases associated with SUV39H2 include Hyperoxaluria, Primary, Type I and Primary Hyperoxaluria.
+Among its related pathways are Chromatin organization and Lysine degradation.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and transcription regulatory region sequence-specific DNA binding.
+An important paralog of this gene is SUV39H1.